FLAME GPU 2

 The TelemetryDeck service is used to store telemetry data.
 All data is sent to their API endpoint of https://nom.telemetrydeck.com/v1/ via https.
 For more details please review the TelmetryDeck privacy policy.

-We do not collect any personal data such as usernames, email addresses or machine identifiers.
+We do not collect any personal data such as usernames, email addresses or hardware identifiers but we do generate a random user identifier.
+This identifier is salted and hashed by Telemetry deck.

 More information can be found in the FLAMEGPU documentation.